ITU-BDSA23-GROUP18/Chirp/docs/report.md

 - Code generation and auto-completion.
 - Debugging and understanding errors.

-For writing code, both LLMs were only helpful to a minor degree, for increasing the development speed and code readability when knowing what to prompt or via CoPilot auto-completion.
-However, in many cases it was faster to read the documentation and manually implement the code, especially when not knowing exactly what to prompt.
+For writing code, both LLMs were only helpful to a minor degree in increasing the development speed and code readability when knowing what to prompt or via CoPilot auto-completion.
+However, in many cases, it was faster to read the documentation and manually implement the code, especially when not knowing exactly what to prompt.
 Mainly, it was ChatGPT that had such cases as it only relies on the prompt and has no code base knowledge.
-CoPilots auto-completion also suggested old and incorrect code a few times, once again making it faster to manually write the code.
+CoPilots auto-completion also suggested old and incorrect code a few times, making it faster to manually write the function.

 Both LLMs were a bit more helpful when debugging, as they in many cases were able to quickly give suggestions to fix the use and an explanation of the error without having to read through many long error stacks containing confusing commands and methods.